A sales proposal is a formal document sent to potential clients.

 6. Identify the deliverables

-Here, we get into details when it comes to specific steps you’ll take and the materials you’ll provide to your potential new customers.
+Here, we get into details when it comes to specific steps you’ll take and the finished materials and/or results you’ll provide to your potential new customers.

 Think of it this way: the Solution and Deliverables sections work together to give your prospect a holistic view of your activities during the collaboration.